GetsuDer/CpuAsmDisasmModels/README.md

     func_name must be correct label.
 So, if you want, you can jump to func_name as on label.
     Parameters for functions are passed through stack and are NOT removed by function.
 And stack after returning from function must be at the same state, as before.
 Return value is in rax register.
+#### Memory
+    write REGISTER_NAME [ADDRESS] - write content of register into memory write REGISTER_NAME [REGISTER_NAME] write content of register into memory pointed by another register read [ADDRESS] REGISTER_NAME - read from memory into register read [REGISTER_NAME] REGISTER_NAME read from memory pointed by register into register

 LABEL is an arbirtrary consecuence of non-space symbols, but it should not begins from '$' symbol